Paroxysmisch/genome-assembly/dissertation/main.typ

 The key insight is that by encoding symmetry within our model architecture, we restrict the space of functions that can be represented to those that respect these symmetries.
 This makes models more performant, improves generalization, and can make learning more sample/data efficient.

 Within genome assembly, we operate on input overlap graphs.
-By studying the symmetries of graphs by inspecting their invariances and equivariances, we develop a machine learning architecture, the @gnn, that is tailored to operate effectively on graph-structured data.
+By studying the symmetries of graphs by inspecting their invariances and equivariances, we are led to the @gnn machine learning architecture that is tailored to operate effectively on graph-structured data.
 === Permutation Invariance and Equivariance
 Let $G = (V, E)$ be a graph such that $V$ is the set of nodes representing arbitrary entities. $E subset.eq V times V$ is the set of edges such that $(u, v) in E$ encodes relationships among these nodes/entities.
 The complete connectivity of $G$ has an algrebric representation $bold(A) in RR^(|V| times |V|)$, the adjacency matrix such that:
 $ A_(u v) = cases(1", if"  space (u, v) in E,